About Africa-FINGERS

 Other Participating Countries

-Benin Republic, Botswana, Cameroon, Democratic Republic of Congo (DRC), Ethiopia, Egypt, Ghana, Ivory Coast, Mauritius, South Africa, Tanzania and Uganda
+Benin Republic, Botswana, Cameroon, Democratic Republic of Congo (DRC), Ethiopia, Egypt, Ghana, Ivory Coast, Mauritius, South Africa, Tanzania and Uganda.

 Global Collaboration for Brain Health